Azure/azureml-examples/workflows/train/deepspeed/transformers/readme.md

 models - including training [Huggingface's](https://huggingface.co/transformers/pretrained_models.html)
 `gpt2-xl` model with 1.6 billion parameters.

+In this example deepspeed is configured through `ds_config.json` which is part of the `src` directory.
+See [deepspeed documentation](https://www.deepspeed.ai/docs/config-json/) for a full description of possible configuration.

 ## Usage

 The `job.py` script is configurable, allowing you to try other